syshin402/syshin402.github.io/content/_index.md

 - Designed Figma-based UI/UX prototypes, embedding accessibility best practices for user accessibility

 ### Undergraduate Research Assistant – Northwestern Cognitive Lab     (Apr 2024 – Present)
-- Designed and deployed Qualtrics surveys for an interactive infographics experiment on spatial memory encoding.
+- Programmed experiments on attention and motion tracking using Python, Pygame, and Imageio.
-- Assisted with IRB documentation, participant recruitment, and video‐based behavioral coding.
+- Managed recruitment and data from 50+ participants; conducted statistical analysis using R and Tableau.
-- Co‐authored a poster titled “Interactive Infographics and Spatial Recall” for Northwestern’s Undergraduate Research Expo.
+- Designed and deployed Qualtrics surveys for an interactive infographics experiment on multiple object tracking

 ---